A Student asks:

 Yes absolutely.
 That is why I include sections on pranidhana [aspirational prayers] and connections in the Living the Awakened Heart training.
 The way to form those karmic connections is pranidhanas (especially the Samantabhadracharya pranidhana – known as the king of pranidhanas – and the Mahamudra Pranidhana of Rangjung Dorje).

-The whole point is to ensure that you are reborn in a world in which a Buddha has given teachings and they are still taught and also so that we have the capacity to relate to the teachings in the right way and be able to understand, practice and realise them.
+The whole point is to ensure that you are reborn in a world in which a Buddha has given teachings and they are still taught and also so that we have the capacity to relate to the teachings in the right way and be able to understand, practise and realise them.

 One can make aspiration prayers one’s whole practice by noticing whenever we fall short of our Refuge and Bodhisattva vows and then having acknowledged that falling short make a strong aspiration prayer never to fall short like that again and keep resolving like that again and again – ‘May I in future be able to practice equanimity like all the great Bodhisattvas in the past, those of the present and to come’ – or whatever other pranidhana we want to make.